swilliams11/microgateway-plugins/oauth/README.md

 ## Best Practices for configuring this plugin
 * The oauth plugin is typically listed first in the plugin sequence.
 * Most customers only want to allow either API Key validation or access token validation, but not both at the same time.
+* Do not set `allowOAuthOnly` and `allowAPIKeyOnly` both to true.
+Only one of them should be set true.
+* Consider using the `oauthv2` or `apikeys` plugins instead of this plugin.
 * If you need one set of APIs to be validated by JWTs and another set to be validated by API Keys (lower security), then consider the following:
   * create two products, one for API Key validation and one set for access token (JWT) validation, then configure two sets for Microgateway instances - one set for API key validation and one set for access token validation.
   * routing between these Microgateway instances should be handled with a HTTPS load balancer.